 The meetings are also attended by the Headteacher and are clerked by Thelma Maslen.

-Correspondence to the Board of Governors or individual Governors may be sent via school.
+Correspondence to the Chair of Governors (Mrs Joanna Rawlins) or individual Governors can be sent via the school address.

 The Governors welcome parents’ views or comments on any school issues (preferably in writing please).